dev-ai-lab/bank-docs/README.md

 - Modularity and re-usability
 - Based on objects having data and methods
 - Bottom-up approach: i.e accounts,cards,transactions--> BankApp
-- Encapsulation (contain all required data and operations) and abstraction (hide internal complexity)
+- Encapsulation (contain all required data and operations) and
+- Abstraction: hide internal complexity, and showing only functionality to users
+  - achieved by
+    - abstract class
+    - interface
 - Java, python, c++ uses this concept
 - In contrast to object-based language like JavaScript( having inbuilt objects i.e window in JavaScript)
 - Object references as instance variables are initialized to null